geomstats/applications/deep_learning/README.md

-This example illustrates training of MNIST on an hypersphere manifold.
+This application illustrates training of MNIST on an hypersphere manifold.

 ## Installation

-The installation of this example is currently quite involved.
+The installation of this application is currently quite involved.
 You will need to:

 - Update tensorflow from a patch file in this repository (re-compiling would be a nightmare - this solution is a hack but it is the least painful path for now.).
 You will also need a tensorflow version 1.8.